vuthanhtung2412/nvim-config/learning_notes.md

 leader + wm : to maximize (temporally full screen a window)
-:TSInstallInfo : to list all supported language by TreeSitter In a markdown file, you can use leader + ca to generate table of content
+:TSInstallInfo : to list all supported language by TreeSitter In a markdown file, you can use leader + ca to generate table of content yi + observe which key suggestions : for advanced yanking ci + observe which key suggestions : for advanced changing di + observe which key suggestions : for advanced deleting

 ## What to learn